grotius-cnc/debian_distro_live_build_post_tweaking/create-bullseye-rt.md

 #### Repack the squashfs-root dir.

     mksquashfs squashfs-root/ filesystem.squashfs -comp xz

+    note : the filesystem.squashfs is limited to 4gb.
+The pack ratio = 2.95
+    If your squashfs-root directory = 13 Gb, the packet filesystem.squashfs will be : 4.4 Gb = 13/4.4=2.95.
+    So for 4gb your squashfs-root dir may be max 11.8 Gb.

 #### Remove or move the modified squashfs-root directory out of the new iso hierarchy.